DDungjae/2025-Spring-PPPD2-AI-Coding-Agent/README.md

 Top-level files: README, agents, graphs for orchestration, benchmarks with a HumanEval runner, a vrptw module containing data, solver, and evaluation, and scripts for running benchmarks and the case study.

 ## Results summary
+AI agent showed higher performance comparing to singular LLM.
 — Higher solution rate and code quality than a single LLM on HumanEval.
 — Better constraint awareness on VRPTW through agent coordination.
 — Reduced human intervention due to the reflect–repair loop.

-#Limitations and future work
+## Limitations and future work
-#The VRPTW heuristic is not guaranteed to be optimal.
+The VRPTW heuristic is not guaranteed to be optimal.
 Future work includes stronger routing policies, more reliable constraint handling, improved tool use, and automatic unit-test synthesis inside the loop.